Annapolis (provincial electoral district)

 Annapolis is a provincial electoral district in Nova Scotia, Canada, that elects one member of the Nova Scotia House of Assembly.

 The district was created in 1867 and was abolished in 1953 when it was re-distributed into Annapolis East and Annapolis West.
 The district was re-formed in 1993 and its boundaries were changed following the 2012 electoral reform commission to include the portion of Digby-Annapolis within Annapolis County north of Maitland Bridge.

 The district includes the entirety of Annapolis County including the municipalities of Annapolis Royal and Middleton.

-Since 2021, the district has been represented by Carman Kerr.
+Since 2024, the district has been represented by David Bowlby.

 Geography

 The electoral district of Annapolis has 2158 km2 of landmass.

 Members of the Legislative Assembly

-The electoral district has been represented by the following Members of the Legislative Assembly:
+The electoral district has been represented by the following members of the Legislative Assembly: